intel-unesp-mcp/infieri2019-session1/README.md

 They will verify that the second-generation Intel Xeon Phi processor is a self-booting processor capable of running a usual Linux-based operating system.

-During this introductory part, participants will learn how to compile and run simple C/C++ applications, and then compile and run example codes based on shared-memory parallelism with OpenMP and Cilk Plus and distributed-memory parallelism with MPI.
+During the training activities, participants will learn how to compile and run simple C/C++ applications, and then compile and run example codes based on shared-memory parallelism with OpenMP and Cilk Plus and distributed-memory parallelism with MPI.
 They will also work on MPI application examples that